AM505/1000WordsSite/README.md

 ![alt text](/documentation/features/app_page.png)

 The game screen is meant to feel like a mobile app.
 Similar to something like AnkiDroid or Memrise.
-The features of the game sreen occupy the whole page on mobile screens to lend to this feel.
+The features of the game screen occupy the whole page on mobile screens to lend to this feel.

 The app page has the following features:
 * counters for lives and for correct answers.